lihe/My_English_learning/README.md

 Only you know what is best for you.|7/17/2020
 The greatest briliance in life lies not in never falling, but fall can always rise again.|7/18/2020 Weep no more, no sigh, nor groan.
-Sorrow calls no time that's gone.|7/20/2010
+Sorrow calls no time that's gone.|7/20/2010 Life is measured by thought and action, not by time.|7/21/2020

 ## Translation
 Translation|Date